owensharpe/Velum/README.md

 I built Velum for a few reasons:

 - **Learning By Building**
-  - As a data science and mathematics student, I had the theory down, but wanted deeper fluency with the actual code.
-The best way to understand an algorithm is by implementing it, breaking it, and fixing it.
+  - As a data science and mathematics student, I had the theory down, but I wanted deeper fluency with the actual code.
+I figured the best way to understand an algorithm is by implementing it through the code itself.

 - **One Interface Overseeing Many Models**
   - Switching between scikit-learn, raw PyTorch, and various other libraries means constantly context-switching between different APIs.
 Velum will provide a consistent interface whether you're fitting a random forest or training a transformer.